levimcgomes/levimcgomes.github.io/app/posts/metroidvania/devlog2.md

  ### The ``Player`` component
  At the start of this post, I stated that Bardent's player controller was amazing (and it is), but if I had to choose something I don't like about it, it'd be the ``Player`` script.
 It's a mishmash of random functionality:
  - it holds an exhaustive list of all the ``PlayerState``'s, so that states can change to other states,
- - it has functions to do common tasks like set the player’s velocity,
+ - it has functions to do common tasks like set the player's velocity,
  - it has function to check certain conditions, like being grounded,
  - and it has some more random functions.